 Why are the Pre- & Post-Surveys so important?

-What are the Supplemental Activites?
+What are the Supplemental Activities?

 Do coordinators need to be affiliated with a campus?

-Local coordinators may be campus or training center personnel, or even staff of native corporations or other local business entities.
+Local coordinators may be campus or training center personnel, or even staff of native corporations and other local business entities.
 Anyone interested in coordinating the program for their community is encouraged to contact ACPE and apply.

 Does ACPE cover the costs of transportation to a campus visit?

 In order to offer the program to more schools, all schools are asked to indicate on their application whether or not they can cover the cost of transportation to a campus visit.
-ACPE has limited funds to help with local transportation, but unfortunately cannot cover high cost long distance travel fees.
+ACPE has limited funds to help with local transportation and unfortunately cannot cover high cost long distance travel fees.
 Rural schools are encouraged to seek grant funding and local or corporate donations to fund a campus visit if so desired.

 Who provides meals during field trips?